-It’s common for you to undermine people who don’t meet your religious standards, especially in a place of worship.
-Converts get pulled out of prayer by the arm for not praying with an abaya.
-Women are publicly shamed and bashed for not wearing the hijab correctly.
+Muslims who converted get pulled out of prayer for not wearing an abaya.
+Women are bashed for not wearing the hijab correctly.
 If someone doesn’t regularly go to the mosque, they’re looked down upon.
-It’s sad, but it’s a rampant issue in the women’s section of the masjid.
+These are ongoing issues in the women’s section of the masjid.

 Informing someone about something advised against is fine, but please, do so respectfully.
-Women at the mosque judge and gossip among themselves.
 This mentality can be intimidating and discourage Muslims from wanting to engage with their religious community.
-Imagine being the reason that someone doesn’t regularly attend the mosque for fear of being mocked and ostracized.
+Imagine being the reason that someone doesn’t attend the mosque for fear of being mocked and ostracized.

 [Read Related: 5 Types of Aunties You’ll Meet on the Mumbai Local Train]

-Furthermore, please be mindful of your actions toward Muslims who are outside of your clique and race.
-Community is such a crucial part of Islam.
-And older generations, such as your own, who think that it’s okay to impose your own beliefs on other Muslims, are creating a division.
-Also, stop thinking someone can’t suggest ideas for improvement for the benefit of the community just because they’re not a part of the mosque’s committee board.
+Please be mindful of your actions toward Muslims who are outside of your clique and race.
+Community is a crucial part of Islam.
+Older generations, such as your own, who think it’s okay to impose your beliefs on other Muslims is dividing.
+Stop thinking someone can’t suggest ideas for improvement because they’re not a part of the mosque’s committee board.

-The social hierarchy within the mosque is a twisted form of culture.
+The social hierarchy within the mosque is destructive.
 Just because you regularly go to the mosque doesn’t mean you should get special treatment.
-Coming in late and moving people to get a spot at the front of the women’s section is inconsiderate.
+During Ramadan, arriving late and moving people to get a spot at the front of the women’s section is inconsiderate.

 Inform one another of your religious standpoints and seek to educate one another.
 Don’t vilify those you don’t agree with by expressing your views in a derogatory manner.
 Whether or not someone is a pious person is not defined purely by how often they go to a place of worship.
-It’s not possible for one person to understand another person’s relationship with God… You don’t know anyone else’s intentions, whether they get up for Fajr every morning, or ask for forgiveness every night in the comfort of their home.
 Ask yourselves if you’re following Islam when you ridicule other Muslims for not practicing the “correct way.”

 According to the Pew Research Center, 100,000 people convert to Islam annually, but roughly the same number of people leave the religion too.
 Don’t be the reason someone has to think twice about Islam because they’re practicing “incorrectly” according to your standards.
-You need to rethink your societal stereotypes and strive to make everyone feel at ease, starting at the mosque.
+You need to rethink your societal stereotypes and strive to make everyone feel at ease, starting at the place of worship.